KaiyangZhou/deep-person-reid/README.rst

 Citation
 ---------
-Please link this project in your paper
+If you find this code useful to your research, please link this repository in your paper.